 Published Journal Articles

-Lennon MJ, McGrail MR, O'Sullivan B, Tan A, Mok C, Suttie JJ & Preddy J. Understanding professional satisfaction of hospital trainees in Australia.
-Medical Education 2019
+Lennon M, McGrail MR, O'Sullivan B, Tan A, Mok C, Suttie JJ & Preddy J. Understanding professional satisfaction of hospital trainees in Australia.
+Medical Education.

-McGrail, M.R., O’Sullivan, B.G., Russell, D.J.
+McGrail M.R., O’Sullivan, B.G., Russell, D.J.
 Rural Work and Specialty Choices of International Students Graduating from Australian Medical Schools: Implications for Policy.
-Int.
-J. Environ.
-Res.
-Public Health 2019, 16, 5056.
+International Journal of Enviromental Research and Public Health, 16, 5056.